Generating aliases automatically

 Add missing semicolons

-A very helpful feature Insert Semicolons is accessible from the pop-up menu of SQL Complete,
+A very helpful feature - Insert Semicolons - is accessible from the shortcut menu of SQL Complete

 Column picker

-When you type the SELECT statement, SQL Complete gives you an ability to select multiple columns from the pop-up dialog box and insert them in the code at once
+When you type a SELECT statement, SQL Complete allows you to select multiple columns from a pop-up dialog and insert them in the code simultaneously

-instead of typing them manually as would be the case with IntelliSense.
+instead of typing each column, as required with IntelliSense.